 - Social trails exist ... don't start a new one if you can find one

 - Many best redwood photos are due to right place & right time

 - Some folks like circular polarizers to lessen white gleam on wet leaves

-- If light looks great ... don't chat about it ... get moving ... it can change in mere minutes ... take that beauty now
+- If light looks great ... don't chat about it ... take the shot now

-- For portraits, bridges at Prairie Creek trail and James Irvine trail within 1/2 of the visitor center are photogenic.
+- For portraits, bridges at Prairie Creek trail and James Irvine trail are photogenic.

-- Many people aim cameras upward at the canopy.
+- .
 If there is mist, clean the lens between photos

-- If you put your lens cap in a pocket, put the lens side away from your body / sweat
+- If you put your lens cap in a pocket, face the lens side away from your body sweat

-- A tiny compact umbrella may be your ticket to nice photos on many rainy days
+- A tiny compact umbrella may be your ticket to nice photos on rainy days

-- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" road shot if you don't make it to Humboldt
+- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" look if you don't get to Humboldt